Afterwards (2008 film)

 Afterwards (Et après) is a 2008 English-language psychological thriller film directed by Gilles Bourdos and starring Romain Duris, John Malkovich and Evangeline Lilly.
-Based on Guillaume Musso's novel Et après..., the story tells of a workaholic lawyer who is told by a self-proclaimed visionary that he must try to prevent his imminent death.
-The film was shot in New York City, Montreal and various New Mexico locations over June to July 2007, and had a French release in January 2009.
+Based on Guillaume Musso's novel Et après..., the story is about a workaholic lawyer who is told by a self-proclaimed visionary that he must try to prevent his imminent death.
+The film was shot in New York City, Montreal and various New Mexico locations over June and July 2007, and had a French release in January 2009.